benjystanton/benjystanton.github.io/about.md

 Web Media Works | June 2004 – April 2008

 ## Speaking

-I’m not a natural public speaker, but every now and then I push myself into it.
-Here are some past events I’ve spoken at…

 - Port80 Conference, May 2013
 - Swansea Software Development Community, September 2014